Skip to main content

 Step 1: Make your complaint directly to the clinic

-If you’re not happy with the service or care at your clinic, you should first make a complaint to them.
+If you’re not happy with the service or care at your clinic, you should first make a formal complaint to them.

 We advise that you:

-• complain as soon as you can – if you speak to the people involved first, they may be able to sort out your problem quickly.
+• complain as soon as you can – if you speak to the people involved first, they may be able to sort out your problem quickly

 • think about what you want to say in advance – if you can, talk it through with someone such as a family member or friend, or ask them to read what you've written before you send it